 When I click on the stage that got the error, I can now see the error message passed to BAM from the Logic App.

 In this case, you can see I have the output message from the Logic App Http shape that failed, and I have the headers and the body with the invalid key error message.
 I am sure there is more I can do to tidy up the error message if I wanted.

-Hopefully, this little walkthrough will show you how the excellent find from Josh can also help us in Logic Apps and send errors to BAM in Serverless360 to make it easier to support troubleshooting our Logic App solutions.
+Hopefully, this little walkthrough will show you how the excellent find from Josh can also help us in Logic Apps and send errors to Business Activity Monitoring in Serverless360 to make it easier to support troubleshooting our Logic App solutions.